 - Employee privacy concerns: It’s natural for privacy concerns and worries about personal data security to be part of the conversation around different types of employee monitoring.
 It’s critical for employees to understand what data is and isn’t collected and how that data is used.
 Explain that you aren’t interested in watching your employees, but rather in collecting aggregate to better understand how they work.
 Employee monitoring that is implemented in a transparent and collaborative way delivers insights that are beneficial to both employers and employees themselves.

 - Lack of employee trust: If your employees feel like you’re spying on them, they can feel angry, dissatisfied, and even become disengaged — all feelings that employee monitoring is designed to counter, not create.
 Employee monitoring will only be effective if you have employee buy-in, which means you have to demonstrate to your employees that you’re collecting data for the right reasons and that you aren’t simply tracking for the sake of tracking.

 - Legal concerns: The legality of employee monitoring can feel a little murky at times since it can be state-dependent.
 While workplace monitoring is fully legal in the majority of cases — especially when monitoring work computers and other work devices — full transparency with employees is always a good idea to avoid any privacy or legality concerns.

-These cons of employee monitoring shouldn’t be discounted, but they also shouldn’t discourage you from using employee monitoring software in your enterprise.
-In fact, when you use the right workforce analytics software you get the best of both worlds — employee data right from the source to help you generate data-driven insights AND an approach to monitoring that doesn’t compromise trust.
-When you’re fully transparent with your employees, these concerns should remedy themselves.
+The potential disadvantages of employee monitoring shouldn’t be discounted, but they also shouldn’t discourage you from using employee monitoring software in your enterprise.
+In fact, when you use the right workforce analytics software you get the best of both worlds — employee data right from the source to help you generate data-driven insights AND an approach to employee monitoring that doesn’t compromise trust.
+When you’re fully transparent with your employees, you can overcome concerns about using employee monitoring software.

 What Effective Employee Monitoring Can Help You Accomplish